michelle-aubin/case/README.md

-# CORD-19 Alberta Search System
+# CORD-19 Alberta Search Engine
 In response to the COVID-19 pandemic, the Allen Institute for AI has developed the [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19/download), a corpus of COVID-19 related scientific publications.
 We present the CORD-19 Alberta Search Engine (CASE), a search engine that allows users to search the CORD-19 corpus using natural language queries.
 CASE expands upon the BM25+ ranking function by incorporating the proximity and synonyms of query terms into our ranking.
 For more information on our system [click here](https://docs.google.com/document/d/1sQ-h6G24PVaV3sALfM2Df6t1keHQWwjwvkdRJW7vqRY/edit?usp=sharing).

 ## Usage